The Path of Sufism

 The Sufis have exerted a signficant but mostly unrecognized influence on the development of Western culture.
 The craft guilds of medieval Europe were originally modeled after or were extensions of Sufi schools in the Mideast and Andalusia.
 Friar Roger Bacon and Pope Sylvester II (both bringing Arab translations of Greek science to Europe and thus helping to launch the European Renaissance) acknowledged their Sufi influence.
 More recently, H. J. Witteveen (former President of the World Bank), writer Doris Lessing, British poet-laureate Ted Hughes, and actress Ellen Burstyn are students of the Way, as were guitar virtuoso Andrés Segovia and the late Secretary-General of the U.N.
 Dag Hammarskjøld.
 The late Muhammad Ali called Hazrat Inayat Khan’s books “the best books in the world.”
 The most famous Sufi in our time is Jelaluddin Rumi, the founder of the Sufi order known in the West as the “Whirling Dervishes” and who, seven hundred years after his death, has been the best-selling poet in America for over a decade.

 The term sufism is an unfortunate linguistic convention.
 The Sufi way is not an -ism or a religion or a belief system; it is an empirical approach to self-work, designed to nurture and unfold our latent human potentials under Divine Guidance.
-This work leads to an awakened consciousness and an abiding happiness which is independent of outer circumstances.
+This work is a practice rather than a religion or a branch of any particular religion, and it leads to an awakened consciousness and an abiding happiness which is independent of outer circumstances.
 The Sufi approach is not based upon beliefs or premises but upon direct personal experience.
 While having much in common with other paths such as Yoga, Buddhism, Kabbalah, and the teachings of the Christian mystics, it is also a particular approach to spiritual practice in its own right, having its own style and methods which answer the need of humanity in todays world in a unique way.

 There are numerous Sufi orders throughout the world.
 These are lineages founded and inspired by one or more historical Sufi masters in an initiatic succession down to the present day.
 Each order has its particular form of ritual and practice, but the inner teachings differ only in detail.
 As the basis of this path is held to be inherent in the essential structure of the human being and in consciousness itself, Sufism has had exemplars but no founder, and can be said to have existed since human beings attained their present form.